-The Ontario stud that I liked the best of all of them, found essentially that old tires soaked in water did not effect trout fingerlings in any measurable way; however they did find that new tires soaked in water could cause significant mortality.
-They got to where they could pinpoint that the substance associated with the mortality was one of the hydrocarbons--one or more of the "mineral oils" mentioned above.
+The Ontario study that looked at the effects of submerged tires on fish fingerlings found essentially that the old tires soaking in their water did not effect trout fingerlings in any measurable way.
+However the researchers did find that new tires soaked in water could cause significant mortality.
+They were eventually able to narrow the element causing fish mortality as one of the hydrocarbons--one or more of the "mineral oils" mentioned above.

 Tires on the whole pose serious environmental risks.
-Disposal of them as trash where hundreds and even thousands are dumped in one relatively small area clearly has the potential to cause a serious environmental disaster.
-Grinding the tires up and then exposing them to sun and rain understandably creates conditions for significant heavy metal contamination as the small particles degrade even more.
-There are probably many additional ways to store or recycle tires badly.
+Disposal of them as trash where hundreds and even thousands are dumped in one relatively small area clearly is likely to cause a serious environmental disaster.
+Grinding the tires up and then exposing them to sun and rain understandably creates conditions for significant heavy metal contamination as the small particles degrade even more, releasing toxic substances into the rain water that flows through them.

-Based on the information currently available, using a tire essentially intact for growing vegetables is not a risky way to use old tires.
+Based on the information currently available, using a tire intact for growing vegetables is not a risky way to use old tires.

 PLEASE SHARE ANY IDEAS OR OBSERVATIONS.
 I have been breaking my brain over this contamination issue for a long time.
 Conversations with Martin Price at ECHO and others kept me fully in the game of creating tire gardens, not to mention the beautiful production I've seen again and again in other yards and in our own.
 But I feel like I have finally got things really clear.
 I think I have read Ben Fisher's EDN article at least a dozen times, but finally today, with all of the other information I've digested, I really feel like I have a handle on it all.